gfoss/PSRecon/README.md

 * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
 * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
 * Neither the name of Greg Foss, LogRhythm, LogRhythm Labs, nor the names of any of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
-* This script is not 'forensically sound' as it will write to the target host.
+* This script is not technically 'forensically sound' as it will write to the target host.
 Please keep this in mind.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED